openvinotoolkit/anomalib/docs/source/markdown/guides/how_to/data/dataclasses.md

 ## Basic Concepts

 Anomalib uses dataclasses to represent and validate data throughout the pipeline.
+Anomalib's dataclasses are based on python's native dataclasses, but are extended with several useful features to facilitate input validation and easy conversion.
+Dataclasses are used by the `AnomalibDataset` and `AnomalibDatamodule` to represent input data and ground truth annotations, and by the `AnomalibModule` to store the model predictions.
+For basic users, knowing how to access and update the fields of Anomalib's dataclasses is sufficient to cover most use-cases.

 The dataclasses are designed to be:

 - **Type-safe**: All fields are validated to ensure correct types and shapes
 - **Modality-specific**: Specialized classes for images, videos, and depth data
-- **Framework-agnostic**: Support for both PyTorch and NumPy backends
+- **Framework-specific**: Support for both PyTorch and NumPy backends
 - **Batch-aware**: Handle both single items and batches of data

 The dataclass system is built around two main concepts: